AmousQiu/CSCI2110-assignment3/README.md

 # CSCI2110-assignment3
-Spends my whole weekend on this
+Spend my whole weekend on this